nulligun/latestrelayer/README.md

   docker compose logs ffmpeg-kick
   ```
 - Verify Kick credentials in [`.env`](.env:1)
-- Ensure stream-switcher is outputting to program stream
+- Ensure muxer is outputting to program stream

 ### Container control issues
 - Check if stream-controller is running: